filipecalegario/awesome-generative-ai/README.md

 ## Courses and Educational Materials

+* [AI for Industrial Design](https://industrialdesign.ai/): "students at the National University of Singapore explore AI’s capability for design in a semester course and share what they learned.
+Directed by Donn Koh at the Division of Industrial Design, NUS."
 * [Let Us Show You How GPT Works — Using Jane Austen - The New York Times](https://www.nytimes.com/interactive/2023/04/26/upshot/gpt-from-scratch.html)
 * [🔥🔥🔥] [ChatGPT Prompt Engineering for Developers - DeepLearning.AI](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/): short course taught by Isa Fulford (OpenAI) and Andrew Ng (DeepLearning.AI) that provide best practices for prompt engineering
 * [🔥🔥🔥] [DAIR.AI](https://github.com/dair-ai): Democratizing Artificial Intelligence Research, Education, and Technologies